Recap: Big Finish Doctor Who Specials The Light At The End

 - Reset Button: A big fat one is pushed at the end, undoing the events of the story.

 - Two, in fact.
-First the Fifth Doctor goes back and ensures that Bob will accept the existence of the TARDIS, and then the first three Doctors don't create the warning light that sent everyone back in the first place.
+First the 5 goes back and ensures that Bob will accept the existence of the TARDIS, and then 1 doesn't create the warning light that sent everyone back in the first place.

 - Ret Gone: The Master's ultimate plan for the Doctor by proxy by deleting his TARDIS.